-After former CEO Pierluigi Antonelli abruptly announced his departure last month, the Italian mid-cap has signed on former Gilead chief, Jacopo Andreose, as its new chief executive.
+After former CEO Pierluigi Antonelli abruptly announced his departure last month, the Italian mid-cap has signed on former Gilead leader, Jacopo Andreose, as its new chief executive.

 [I am] looking forward to joining the Angelini team and helping to chart the next chapter for [Angelini] Pharma.